ac100-ru/logs2html/readme.txt

-logs2html.mod v.2.4.3 by Alexander Fedotov aka Shmupsik aka shurikvz
+logs2html.mod v.2.4.3.1 by shmupsik aka shurikvz
 e-mail: shurikvz@mail.ru

 This module converts the log files of your eggdrop to the html format.
 It also creates a page-calendar with links to that created files.